pyth-network/pyth-crosschain/target_chains/sui/README.md

 # 1. Background

 Pyth price feeds on Sui are uniquely represented in the global store as `PriceInfoObjects`.
-These objects have the `key` ability and serve as wrappers around the `PriceInfo` object, which in turn wraps around the `PriceFeed`, the arrival time of the latest price update, and the attestation time of the latest update.
+These objects have the `key` ability and serve as wrappers around the `PriceInfo` object, which in turn contains the price info: namely the `PriceFeed`, the arrival time of the latest price update, and the attestation time of the latest update.

-`PriceInfoObject`s are central to Pyth on Sui, since they are in unique correspondence with each Pyth price feed and must be passed in to functions that act on price feeds, e.g.
+`PriceInfoObject`s are central to Pyth on Sui, since they are in unique correspondence with each Pyth price feed and must be passed in to functions that update price feeds or which query info about price feeds, e.g.

 - `update_single_price_feed`
+- `update_single_price_feeds_if_fresh`
-- `update_single_pric_feeds_if_fresh`
+- `get_price`

 # 2. How to Update and Consume Price Feeds